How Sennheiser is Using Frontify's Digital Asset Management Solution

 Access management is something most of our stakeholders don’t want to think about, but sometimes they have to.
 So, we tried making it as simple as possible.

 We do distinguish between five access levels (from 1-5) and provide them with different viewpoints and access rights for assets, guidelines, and other capabilities.

 With this setup, we can make sure that every stakeholder group has the right viewpoint and get what they need.
 The technical access management capabilities help us to granularly tailor our global guidelines and assets to specifically target explicit departments, markets, campaigns, and much more.

 What's next for the Brandzone?

 We launched Brandzone in 2019, and see this as phase one, meaning we were simply making sure we can deliver assets, combined with optimized workflows, and make global teams work efficiently.

 The next step will be to link our DAM with our product information management (PIM) system, to improve our publishing process end-to-end.
 We also want to expand the digital guidelines for more in-depth product information – like digital marketing playbooks for our dealer network – all within the same platform.
 There’s still a lot to do in order to make the Brandzone a touchpoint where you can experience the full potential of our brand.

 Looking into topics like brand automation, we worked on an experiment with Frontify and EyeEm, where we use AI selected stock photography currently on the EyeEm platform, but we’re also thinking about integrating this functionality directly into Brandzone.
 There are other initiatives planned, but more on this will follow at a later stage.

 In a Nutshell

-For Sennheiser, the Frontify BAM has helped them to:
+For Sennheiser, the Frontify DAM has helped them to: